 Before even thinking about going down the road of learning how to make a person fall madly in love with you, you need to take a look at the psychological aspect of it, and no, it has nothing to do with magic potions and midnight under the moon chanting sessions.

-Without even realising it, you and everyone else you know has a checklist stored in the back of your mind.
-On this list there’s a set criteria, a criteria that your potential love interest must meet before you will be able to fall in love with them.
+Without even realizing it, you and everyone else you know has a checklist stored in the back of your mind.
+On this list, there are set criteria, criteria that your potential love interest must meet before you will be able to fall in love with them.
 Psychologists call this list a ‘Lovemap.’

 If someone doesn’t match one or more of the points in this list, they’re automatically disqualified as a potential love partner and they’re likely to just remain your friend, this is why you might fall in love with one person while others will just be your “friends.”
 This is what makes people fall in love.

 Of course, each person’s checklist is different and unique.
 The items on your list depend on your: